HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 Ultralight gear fishermen usually fall into two categories.
-There are the hikers, backpackers, and back country anglers who are trying to reduce pack weight, and then there are the fishermen who like to challenge of landing big fish on ultralight tackle.
-Either way, the challenge is finding a lightweight, responsive fishing rod which can go head-to-head with whatever fish comes its way.
+There are the hikers, backpackers, and backcountry anglers who are trying to reduce pack weight, and there are the fishermen who like the challenge and excitement of landing big fish on ultralight gear.
+Either way, the challenge is finding a lightweight, sensitive fishing rod which can go head-to-head with whatever fish comes its way.

 As mentioned before, the term "ultralight" can mean two things in regards to fishing rods.
 In some cases, the term "ultralight" is referring to the actual physical weight of the fishing rod itself.
-More common, is that the term is referring to the action of the rod.
+More commonly, though, it is referring to the action of the rod.
 A rod with an ultralight action will have a lot of bend, meaning even the smallest fish will be able to put up a big fight.

-The truth is, most well built light action rods are constructed out of carbon fiber and don't weigh very much, so regardless of your intent, we're pretty much looking for the same type of rod.
+The truth is, almost all well-constructed ultralight action rods are made out of carbon fiber and don't weigh very much, so regardless of your intent, we're pretty much looking for the same type of rod.

 Why Are They All Spinning Rods?

 If you've been shopping around for an ultralight fishing rod, chances are you've been seeing a lot of spinning rods and not much else.
-There's a simple reason for this.
-Spinning reels are much better suited for casting the lightweight types of lures ultralight fishermen use.
-Whether you're casting lightweight jigs, 1/16th trout spinners, or flies with casting floats, you're going to achieve much better casting range with a spinning reel.
+Plain and simple, spinning reels are much better suited for casting the lightweight types of lures ultralight fishermen use.
+Whether you're casting lightweight jigs, 1/16th trout spinners, or flies with casting floats, you're going to achieve a much better casting range with a spinning reel.
 These types of lures simply do not have enough mass to accelerate a casting reel spool.